 Diversity, Equity and Inclusion

 - Trotter Multicultural Center is a vibrant hub of activities and events designed to bring students together.
+A new building located on State Street is opening in 2019.

 - The Spectrum Center, established in 1971, serves the LGBTQ+ community as well as the larger University of Michigan community.

-- Program on Intergroup Relations is a social justice education program that helps prepare students to live in a diverse world.
+- The Program on Intergroup Relations is a social justice education program that helps prepare students to live in a diverse world.

 - The International Center serves the international population, facilitates intercultural and international education and fosters a global campus community.